 Employees contribute pre-tax money in both 401(k) plans and 403(b) plans.
 When an employee eventually retires, they pay income tax on the money as it is withdrawn from the plan.
-This has a couple of implications: First it means that by contributing to one of these retirement plans, you are lowering your taxable income now.
-Secondly if you expect to be in a lower tax bracket come retirement, this would mean that the tax burden for the money you invest is less than it would have been if you’d paid taxes when you earned it.
+This has a couple of implications.
+First, it means that by contributing to one of these retirement plans, you are lowering your taxable income in the current year.
+Secondly, if you expect to be in a lower tax bracket come retirement, this would mean that the tax burden for the money you invest is less than it would have been if you’d paid taxes when you earned it.

 The same rules for maximum contributions govern both types of plans.
-The maximum amount you can contribute to either a 401(k) or a 403(b) in 2018 is $18,500.
-This is cumulative, so if you switch jobs mid-year you can contribute a total of $18,500 to all defined contribution plans you have access to in a given year.
-The contribution limit for both plans increases by $6,000 for employees over 50 in both plans.
+The maximum amount you can contribute to either a 401(k) or a 403(b) in 2024 is $23,000 (up from $22,500 in 2023).
+This is cumulative, so if you switch jobs mid-year you can contribute a total of $23,000 to all defined contribution plans you have access to in a given year.
+The contribution limit for both plans increases by $7,500 for employees who are 50 or older.

-Both plan types also allow for early withdrawals, but not without penalty.
-Fees and fines are applied to those wishing to take money out of either kind of retirement plan before age 59 1/2 (or in some cases age 55).
+Both plan types also allow for early withdrawals, but not without penalties.
+Fees and fines are applied to those wishing to take money out of either kind of retirement plan before age 59 ½ (or in some cases age 55).

 403(b) vs. 401(k): Differences

 There are some noteworthy differences between a 403(b) vs. a 401(k).
-The most important is the types of companies that offer the two plans.
-For-profit companies offer 401(k) plans.
-Most people work at for-profit companies, meaning the majority of retirement plan participants use a 401(k.)
+The most important is the types of workplaces that offer the two plans.
+For-profit companies typically offer 401(k) plans.
+Most people work at for-profit companies, meaning the majority of workplace retirement plan participants use a 401(k.)
 Not-for-profit and public sector institutions, meanwhile, use 403(b) plans.
-If you work at a charity or at a government entity like a school or a municipal department, you may have the ability to invest through a 403(b.)
+If you work for a charity or government entity, like a school or a municipal department, you may have the ability to save through a 403(b.)

 Participants who have been employed at a not-for-profit entity for more than 15 years may find another difference between the two plan types that plays to their benefit, especially if they were derelict in planning for retirement early in their careers.
 Employees who have been with the company for more than 15 years can make extra contributions beyond the 403(b) contribution limit.
+In 2024, these employees can defer up to $26,000 into their 403(b) plan.
 One caveat: this is only relevant to some 403(b) plans.
 The company or municipality that sponsors the plan has to choose to offer it as a feature.

 Generally, you don’t have a choice between a 401(k) and a 403(b.)
-The type of company you work at determines which type of plan you have access to.
+The type of employer you work for determines which type of plan you have access to.
 Whichever you use, though, you’ll be getting the same basic experience.
 You’ll choose how much money to contribute from each paycheck.
-The money goes into your account pre-taxes, and you pay taxes when you withdraw it in retirement.
+The money typically goes into your account before taxes are taken out, and you pay taxes when you withdraw it in retirement.
 There is a limit to how much money you can contribute with a 401(k) and a 403(b), and your employer may match a percentage of your contributions.
-The differences between the two types of plans might not even impact you much, unless you’re an older worker.
+The differences between the two types of plans might not even impact you much unless you’re an older worker.

-Saving for retirement is important no matter which plan you have access too, so don’t worry so much about which type of plan you have access too – focus instead on getting the most out of your money in preparation for your life after work.
+Saving for retirement is important no matter which plan you have access to.
+Instead, focus on getting the most out of your money by saving as much as you can and investing it wisely.